raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- /task ---

 Congratulations, you have made an Astro Pi! 🚀
+Continue to the next stage to learn about the Operating System, the Kit OS.

 ## Videos

-TODO find out where to put the videos
+TODO find out where to host the videos

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VzYGDq0D1mw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>